Flying Graysons: Fictional team history

-The Flying Graysons are a group of trapeze artists consisting of father John, mother Mary, and son Dick Grayson.
-They work at Haly's Circus and are famed for performing without a safety net.
-During a trapeze show, crime boss Tony Zucco sabotages John and Mary's trapeze in retaliation for circus owner Jack Haly not paying him protection money, resulting in the two falling to their deaths.
-Following the incident, Haly pays the money he owes to Zucco.
+The Flying Graysons are a group of trapeze artists—father John, mother Mary, and son Dick Grayson—famed for performing without a safety net.
+They work at Haly's Circus, owned by Jack Haly.
+After Haly rebuffs crime boss Tony Zucco's attempt to exact protection money, Zucco sabotages John and Mary's trapeze.
+The two fall to their deaths in front of the audience, which includes Bruce Wayne.

-Bruce Wayne is at the circus at the time and witnesses the Graysons die.
-Bruce officially adopts Dick and, after revealing his identity as the superhero Batman to him, the latter becomes his sidekick, Robin.
-Batman and Robin avenge the latter's parents by bringing Zucco to justice.
+Bruce adopts Dick, then reveals his identity as the superhero Batman.
+Dick becomes Batman's sidekick Robin.
+Batman and Robin avenge Dick's parents by bringing Zucco to justice.

 During the Blackest Night storyline, John and Mary Grayson are resurrected as members of the Black Lantern Corps and attack Dick, Tim Drake, and Damian Wayne.

-In Nightwing (vol. 4), it was revealed that, prior from marrying Mary, John had a daughter named Melinda from a brief relationship with Tony Zucco's wife Meili.
+In Nightwing (vol. 4), it was revealed that, before marrying Mary, John had a daughter named Melinda from a brief relationship with Zucco's wife Meili.
 Melinda later changes her surname from Zucco to Grayson-Lin to honor her father's memory.